MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/extended-capabilities-from-a-wdm-audio-driver.md

     MM\_MSFT\_WDMAUDIO\_AUX
 -   **vDriverVersion** = 0x050a (for Windows XP) or 0x0500 (pre-Windows XP)

-On Windows releases earlier than Windows XP, the legacy members of the capabilities structure are always set to the defaults above.
-On Windows XP and later, the default values for the extended capabilities are as follows:
+The default values for the extended capabilities are as follows:

 -   **NameGuid** = GUID\_NULL